Santa Paula, California: Economy

 While agriculture is the most important industry in Santa Paula today, the city experienced an economic boom after oil was discovered in 1880.

 The economy is primarily agriculturally based, originally focusing on the growing of oranges and lemons.
 Santa Paula's mediterranean climate combined with an estimated 20 ft of topsoil have made it a prime location for growing citrus.
 Avocado has also become a major crop and an avocado was added to the city's official seal.
 Calavo Growers, Inc. is headquartered here.

 Santa Paula has very few large retail stores but residents often travel to neighboring cities to purchase hard goods.
 The Main Street area consists mostly of clothing shops, specialty shops, novelty shops, dollar stores, restaurants, service-oriented businesses and office space.
 The city also has neighborhood stores and small grocery markets.
-Many of these small shops and markets have a distinct Latin-American flavor, often selling myriad imported items.
+Many of these small shops and markets have a distinct Latin-American flavor, often selling a myriad of imported items.
 In addition some markets also have a meat department which sells a variety of beef, poultry, and seafood.

 A 501 acre on the eastern edge of Santa Paula was approved in 2015.
 This residential and commercial development by Limoneira was known as "East Area One" for the purpose of approval.
 Officials and residents were hoping this major expansion of the city would create new jobs and increase tax revenue for the cash-strapped city.
 When the project was first proposed in 1997, concerns were raised that Limoneira was beginning to develop their extensive holdings of prime farmland.
 Company officials claimed that 83% of the Teague-McKevett parcel was either unsuitable for agriculture or had a low value because of poor soil and drainage.

+Goonhilly Earth Station operates an Earth station in Santa Paula.
+Prior to 2023, the Earth Station was operated by COMSAT.